wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 1.4.4 =
+* Added options for copying questions to different pots

 = 1.4.3 =
 * Added the option to email users their score after test completion